kbluechel/pokeclicker/README.md

 NOTE: PokéClicker is still in development!

+This is a unofficial version of the pokeclicker fangame for me to improve my coding skills and have some fun with

-You can try out the current state at https://www.pokeclicker.com/
+You can try out the current state of the original pokeclicker at https://www.pokeclicker.com/

 You can reach out on discord to discuss your ideas and how to implement them: https://discord.gg/a6DFe4p